 To calculate your standard mileage deduction, tally up all your qualifying business miles and multiply that number by the IRS mileage rate.
 Say, you have driven 10,000 miles for business in 2021: so it will be 10000 x 0.56 = 5600.
 That's $5,600 you can deduct for travel expenses when you file taxes this year.

 Keep in mind that taxpayers who use the standard mileage rate method are not allowed to write off other itemized car expenses other than mileage, with the exception of qualifying tolls and parking fees.

-When it comes to the "actual expenses" method, it is very important to hold on to all receipts for qualifying business travel expenses (if you scan/import those receipts into the Bonsai Tax's travel expense tracker as they come in throughout the tax year, you will bypass the whole "buried in paperwork at the last minute" nightmare!)
+When it comes to the "actual expenses" method, it is very important to hold on to all receipts for taxes or qualifying business travel expenses (if you scan/import those receipts into the Bonsai Tax's travel expense tracker as they come in throughout the tax year, you will bypass the whole "buried in paperwork at the last minute" nightmare!)

 The actual expenses approach allows for several car expenses to be deducted, such as:

 Make sure to keep track of the personal miles vs. business miles you put on your car every month: you will need an estimation of the percentage of your car's business use.
 For example, you use your personal vehicle for personal errands 60 percent of the time and 40 percent of the time exclusively for business use: this means that, when you are calculating actual expenses for the tax year, your car's "business use" is at 40 percent.

 Use the following formula to calculate the actual vehicle expenses deduction: take the sum total of your car expenses for the tax year and multiply it by the percentage of the miles you spent on a business-related driving activity.
 For example: if your total vehicle expenses for the tax year were $4,000 and you know that your business miles comprise 40 percent of car-related expenditures, you have: 4000 x 0.4 = 1600.
 That's $1,600 you can deduct for travel expenses that tax year.